Definition of Spidering and Web Crawlers

 Spiders & Web Crawlers: What You Need to Know to Protect Website Data

-Spiders and other automated tools are used by spammers to find email addresses (on the internet this practice is often referred to as 'harvesting') on websites and then use them to create spam lists.
+Spiders and other automated tools are used by spammers to find email addresses on websites (a practice often referred to as "harvesting") and use them to create spam lists.

-Spiders are also a tool used by search engines to find out more information about your website but left unchecked, a website without instructions (or, 'permissions') on how to crawl your site can present major information security risks.
-Spiders travel by following links, and they are very adept at finding links to databases, program files, and other information to which you may not want them to have access.
+Spiders are also used by search engines to find out more information about your website, but without instructions or "permissions" on how to crawl your site, it can present major information security risks.
+They travel by following links and are very adept at finding links to databases, program files, and other information you may not want them to access.

 Tips on Protecting Your Website From Unwanted Robot Crawlers

-It is important to bear in mind that a well put together robots.txt file will have tremendous value for search engines and could even be a key element in improving your website's performance, but some robot crawlers will still ignore your instructions.
-For this reason, it is important to keep all your software, plugins, and apps up to date at all times.
+It is important to bear in mind that a well put together robots.txt file will have tremendous value for search engines and could be a key element in improving your website's performance, but some robot crawlers will still ignore your instructions.
+That's why it's important to always keep all your software, plugins, and apps up to date.

 Related Articles and Information

-Due to the prevalence of information harvesting used to nefarious (spam) purposes, legislation was passed in 2003 to make certain practices illegal.
+Due to the prevalence of information harvesting used for evil purposes, legislation was passed in 2003 to make certain practices illegal.
 These consumer protection laws fall under the CAN-SPAM Act of 2003.